 Many consider making one’s demo to be the equivalent to receiving a degree or graduating.
 However, while being demo-ready is a benchmark indicating your ability to start booking work, it is only the beginning of your professional career.
 We encourage you to continue training and growing as an actor in order to keep your skills competitive and to keep up with the changing trends.

 On average, it takes our students between one and two years of study before they are ready to make their demo.
 Our curriculum is designed to let you progress at the pace that your time and budget allows.

 You have to be able to reproduce on the job (i.e. on your own) the acting skills and range performed on your demo.
 Sally and the Voice One staff will offer guidance and feedback to help you decide when to record your demo.
 A professionally produced demo is an essential investment, so recording before you are ready is risking your time and money.

-We prepare and produce professional voice over demos at our school.
+Yes!
+We prepare and produce professional voice over demos for Voice One students.